-This is a screenshot from the past 30 days.
-This is also my very first 30 days of having a product listed:
+This is a screenshot from my first 30 days selling on Amazon.
+This is also my very first 30 days of having a private label product listed.

 I was NOT expecting to make $4,400 in my first month of listing the product!
-This just went from a little side project that I tried not to spend very much time on to a business with the potential to grow significantly.
+This went from a little side project that I tried not to spend much time on to a business with huge growth potential.

-Here's a quick breakdown of costs for my first batch of 105 units ordered:
+Here's a quick breakdown of fulfillment fees for my first batch of 105 units ordered:

 - Manufacturing costs: About $1,000